larspontoppidan/notesntodos/README.md

 npm run serve
 ```

+Now, Notes'n'Todos should be available locally at: http://localhost:8081/notes/

-If `npm` is not installed, consider following installation instructions such as these: https://github.com/nodesource/distributions and the suggestions here: https://stackoverflow.com/a/55274930 - to avoid version and permission issues.
+If `npm` is not available, consider following installation instructions such as these: https://github.com/nodesource/distributions and the suggestions here: https://stackoverflow.com/a/55274930 - to avoid version and permission issues.

 ### Hints for using vscode + pylance